Shpack Landfill: Discovery of contamination

 In 1978 John Sullivan, a 20-year-old local resident who was also a student at the Florida Institute of Technology, became curious about why snails in the area were losing their shells.
 He visited the Shpack site with a Geiger counter which detected a high level of radiation emissions.
-Initially "ridiculed" about his claim of discovering radioactivity at the dump, Sullivan contacted the Nuclear Regulatory Commission (NRC) which then carried out its own investigation and confirmed the presence of radioactivity.
+Initially ridiculed about his claim of discovering radioactivity at the dump, Sullivan contacted the Nuclear Regulatory Commission (NRC) which then carried out its own investigation and confirmed the presence of radioactivity.
 The site was found to contain radium-226, radium-228, uranium-235, uranium-236 and uranium-238.
 The presence of Uranium-236 was indicative of reprocessed reactor fuel being dumped at the site, and testing of Uranium-235 samples demonstrated enrichment as high as 76%.
 A second survey was conducted in 1980 by Oak Ridge National Laboratory as a result of which the site was designated for remedial action under the U.S. Department of Energy's Formerly Utilized Sites Remedial Action Program (FUSRAP).
 FUSRAP is used to remediate or control sites "where radioactive contamination remains from the early years of the nation's atomic energy program."

 Further surveys of the site uncovered extensive contamination with chemical wastes which had been dumped "in both bulk and containerized forms."
 The metal drums which originally contained the wastes had been emptied, burned and left on the surface of the site.
 Contaminants included volatile organic compounds (VOCs), heavy metals (e.g. nickel, cadmium, copper, lead and mercury), dioxins, polychlorinated biphenyls (PCBs) and polycyclic aromatic hydrocarbons (PAHs).

 Cleanup action

 In 1980 the Department Of Energy conducted an emergency cleanup of the site and removed approximately 900 lb of radioactive waste.
 In 1986 the site was listed as a Superfund site by the EPA.
 Further studies of the site were carried out during 1992-1993 although no remediation action took place.
 During 2000-2002 the U.S. Army Corps of Engineers - which had taken over the FUSRAP program in 1998 - performed "fieldwork" to prepare for a radiological survey and in 2004 the EPA put forward a cleanup plan.
 The project, estimated to cost $43 million, proposed the removal and disposal of 35,000 yd³ (26,759 m3) of radioactive soil by the Army Corps of Engineers, with a second phase during which the EPA would remove the chemical wastes.
 Work was expected to begin in early 2005 and be completed by 2006.

 Remediation eventually commenced in August 2005 but ceased in July 2006 due to lack of funds.
 During this time, the Army Corps of Engineers removed 2,700 yd3) of contaminated soil.

+In 2017, the EPA declared the site clean and removed it from the National Priorities List.